newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/fire-safety-smoke-detectors.md

   * Fire extinguishers

-  Contact your Local Enforcing Agency (LEA) to schedule an inspection.
+  Contact your `Local Enforcing Agency (LEA)|lea` to schedule an inspection.
 Your LEA can be the local fire department or the state Division of Fire Safety.
 industryId:
   - residential-landlord
 callToActionText: Contact My Local Enforcing Agency (LEA)